-Social Determinants of Health benefits and services may be offered to Members through the "My Health Pays" program and through local health plan websites.
-Members may receive notifications about available benefits and services through emails from local health plans and through the "My Health Pays" notification system.
-To inquire about these benefits and services or other benefits available, you may visit our website at Ambetter.CoordinatedCareHealth.com or by contacting Member Services at 1-877-687-1197 (TTY/TDD 1-877-941-9238).
+Social Determinants of Health benefits and services may be offered to Members through the "My Health Pays" program and through our websites.
+Members may receive notifications about available benefits and services through emails and/or through the "My Health Pays" notification system.
+To inquire about these benefits and services or other benefits available, you may visit our website at Ambetter.CoordinatedCareHealth.com or by contacting Member Services at 1-877-687-1197 (TTY: 711).